-In any event, in a properly structured HTML-based hypermedia system you should use an appropriate HTTP method for the operation a
+In a properly structured HTML-based hypermedia system you would use an appropriate HTTP method for the operation a

-particular hypermedia control performs: If a hypermedia control such as a button deletes a resource, for example, ideally
+particular hypermedia control performs.
+For example, if a hypermedia control such as a button deletes a resource,

 DELETE request to do so.

-The most familiar response code for most web developers is probably
+The most familiar response code for web developers is probably

 is the response code that is returned by web servers when a resource that does not exist is requested from them.

 HTTP breaks response codes up into various categories:

 Informational responses that provide information about how the server is processing the response.

 Redirection responses indicating that the request should be sent to some other URL.